manjaro/pamac/README.md

-Pamac is a Package Manager with Alpm, AUR, Appstream, Flatpak and Snap support
+Pamac is a Gtk and CLI front ends of [libpamac](https://gitlab.manjaro.org/applications/libpamac)

 #### Features

- - libpamac: Library to access package infos and run transactions
- - Python bindings for libpamac
  - pamac: an easy CLI
  - pamac-manager: a Gtk3 GUI
  - pamac-tray: a Gtk3 tray icon with updates notifications